Optimal stopping of an Ornstein-Uhlenbeck bridge: Reformulation of the problem

 Therefore, if we set the time change $s = \psi(t)e^{-\alpha}/\kappa(1 - u)$, we get the space change

 Let $Y = \lrb{Y_s}_{s\geq0}$ be a Brownian motion starting at $Y_0 = y$ under the probability measure $\Pr_{y}$, that is, $\Pro{Y_0 = y}{y} = 1$.
 Consider the infinite-horizon OSP

 with gain function

 and $c \in \R$.
+The parameter $c$ can be interpreted as a discount ($c < 0$) or interest ($c > 0$) rate per unit of time.
 The operator $\E_{y}$ emphasizes that we are taking the mean with respect to $\Pr_{y}$, and the supremum in \eqref{eq:OSP_BM} is taken over all the stopping times $\sigma$ in the natural filtration of $\lrb{Y_s}_{s\geq0}$.

-Solving an OSP means to give a tractable expression for the value function and to find a stopping time in which the supremum is attained.
+Solving an OSP means giving a tractable expression for the value function and finding a stopping time in which the supremum is attained.
 Thereby, we show in the next proposition the equivalence between \eqref{eq:OSP_OUB} and \eqref{eq:OSP_BM}, by providing formulae that relate $V$ to $W$, and switch from a stopping time that is optimal in the former problem (if it exists) to one optimal in the latter.